ujjkumsi/sageRe/ARCHITECTURE.rst

 ################################
-Sage Architecture
+Phoenix Architecture
 ################################

-The Sage project is a android-based readiness platform for sales and customer success teams.
+The Phoenix project is a mobile-based readiness platform for sales and customer success teams.
 It is a must-have app for organizations who need to regularly update their team with new product features, success stories, sales pitches, sales collateral, marketing offers, sales initiatives, etc.